jeremygray/pyfilesec/docs/source/index.rst

 Principles and Approach
 ------------------------

-Using public-key encryption allows a non-secret "password" (the public key) to be distributed and used for encryption, with no need for the non-shared private key to be involved in the encryption process.
+Using public-key (specifically RSA) encryption allows a non-secret "password" (the public key) to be distributed and used for encryption, with no need for the non-shared private key to be involved in the encryption process.
 This logically separates encryption from decryption, which in turn allows their physical separation.
 This separability